amin7568/telegram-bot-webhook/README.md

 # telegram-bot-webhook
-for manager bot in telegram
+for manage bot in telegram